 Embily Crypto Card

 Embily is another blockchain payment gateway platform that has launched its own crypto card to be used in stores and online.
-The Embily card is a debit card, meaning it is connected directly to your crypto wallet, meaning all your purchases are debited from the value of your wallet at the time of the transaction.
+The Embily card is a debit card, meaning it is connected directly to your crypto wallet, and so all purchases are debited from the value of your wallet at the time of the transaction.

-What makes Embily such an attractive proposition is the time it takes to get your card.
+What makes Embily one of the best crypto card providers is just how quickly they can get your card delivered to you.
 The company offers one of the, if not the fastest dispatch, so you’ll receive your physical card usually within a week of you ordering it.
 But, obviously wanting its users to be able to spend as quickly as possible, you can add a digital card to the wallet on your Apple iPhone around five minutes after you’ve signed up to the Embily service.
 Support for Google Pay has been promised in the future.

 You can currently top up the Embily card with any of six crypto tokens and there is a 1% fee added on every time you load currency onto it.
 There is also a 2 Euro monthly charge for being in ownership of a card.